|

 must inevitably involve a detriment for the rich.
 The belief

-is negative and, ultimately, selfish because every sane person
+is negative and, ultimately, selfish because every sane

-knows that improvement is possible _ the world undoubtedly
+person knows that improvement is possible _ the world undoubtedly

 has enough productive capacity to eliminate poverty.21

-Moreover, if there is the implementation of an economic justice
+Moreover, if there is the implementation of an economic

-at the same time.
+both forwarded at the same time.

 e) has a narrow approach

-Neoclassical economics views itself as a separate study _
+Neoclassical economics views itself as a separate study

-and a narrow one at that _ thereby ensuring that it becomes
+_ and a narrow one at that _ thereby ensuring that it becomes

 sterile, negative and static.
 Three examples of the narrowness